Medicare Advantage Plans in New York

 Medicare Advantage plans do not have standard rates they must charge.
 That means the cost of Medicare Advantage plans in NY comes down to your specific needs, and which plan you choose.
 If you or a loved one are budgeting for health care costs, here are some key things to know about the cost of Medicare Advantage plans in New York:

-- Premiums: The monthly cost of a Part C plan can vary greatly; some plans offer no-cost premiums while others may charge the standard Part B premium plus their monthly amount.
-You may also have to pay a Part A premium if you didn’t work long enough to qualify for a no-cost premium.
+- Premiums: The monthly cost of a Part C plan varies; some plans offer no-cost premiums while others may charge the standard Part B premium plus their monthly amount.
+In 2024, the average monthly premium for a Medicare Advantage plan in New York is 30.79 There is a plan with a $0 premium available everywhere in the state.

 - Deductible: this is the amount you must pay before your coverage kicks in.
 Like premiums, the amount of your deductible depends on your plan.
 Some offer no-cost deductibles for medical and dental coverage.
 Others may charge the standard deductibles from Part A and Part B — or more.